 This post was written by Holly Ashby.
-She works with the London meditation centre Will Williams Meditation, who help people discover the benefits of meditation.
+She works with the London meditation centre Beeja Meditation, who help people discover the benefits of meditation.

 Sometimes, it can be pretty hard to de-stress during pregnancy.
 For some (very unfair) reason, the moment of conception doesn’t automatically trigger a 9-month holiday, where we get to lie about eating chocolate and enjoying foot rubs.
 Instead, all the demands of life, from work to childcare, tend to go on as normal.
 Except there’s a whole bunch of worries, hormones and physical challenges added on top, just to spice things up.

 We’re always told to be as calm as possible during pregnancy, but it can be difficult to work out where to fit in self-care and relaxation in a normal, busy life.
 And while we are (generally speaking) perfectly capable of operating as normal while baking a new human, it is important to take especial care of ourselves.
 So what are the most time-effective, normal-life-friendly ways to feel that little bit calmer?

 Meditation is thought to dramatically reduce the levels of stress hormones rushing around our system, so taking up a pregnancy meditation practice is a great idea.
 Sitting down for around twenty minutes a day to meditate can feel like a big commitment of time, especially if you already have little children running around, but there are ways to fit this practice seamlessly into your routine.

 For example, you can meditate on the tube, train or bus on your commute.
 The time you spend waiting for a doctors appointment or scan is another good opportunity, especially as it keeps anxiety at bay.
 When other children are down for a nap, or when your partner takes over their care for a few hours, are other spaces in which you can carve out time.
 You can even meditate in the bath (if you make sure you don’t fall asleep)!